johnpeart/johnpeart.github.io/src/posts/blogpost/2024-03-10-sharing-music-on-my-blog.md

 ## Harmless fun

-This is a silly thing to have put into my website, but I think it's more fun than just a picture and a title.
+This is a silly thing to have put into my website, but I think it’s more fun than just a picture and a title.
 And I think the isometric aesthetic is more fun than the 2D projection that came before it.

 Check out all the iPods nano on my [Music](/music) page.